-A wide variety of demersal fishes and megabenthic invertebrates have been recorded in experimental trawls off Richards Bay, inshore of the areas of interest for well drilling (Figure 15).
+A wide variety of demersal fishes and megabenthic invertebrates have been recorded in experimental trawls off Richards Bay (CSIR 2009) and between the Mlalazi River and Durban

+(Fennessy 2016), inshore of the areas of interest for well drilling (Figure 15).
 Long-term datasets shows wide spatio-temporal variability in the diversity and abundance of trawl catches over the years (CSIR 2009).
 Similar variability has been reported from other regions of the world, and it appears to be an inherent feature of demersal fish and megabenthic invertebrate communities from near-shore soft-sediment habitats (Otway et al. 1996).
 Similarly, a high diversity of pelagic Teleosts (bony fish) and Chondrichthyans (cartilaginous fish) is associated with the numerous inshore reefs and shelf waters inshore of Block ER236.
 Many of the fishes are endemic to the Southern African coastline and form an important component of the commercial and recreational linefisheries of KZN (Table 4).